bhaveshpandey29/phpstore/README.md

 # phpstore
-This is Milk delivery system build with Python
+This is Milk delivery system build in Python

 Start the project from playground.py